truongbk24/spark-etl/src/README.md

 ## How to run the spark job

+Prerequisite:
-Prerequisite: The vault secret for each type.
+ - The vault secret for each type.
 Take a look at file script.sh at folder container\vault.
+ - Python
+ - Run to install the requirement: python install -r requirements.txt

 Submit the Spark job within spark-submit command, 3 parameters need to be provided:
 - source_type: The source type of the source table, for example: mongodb, jdbc_mysql, jdbc_oracle,...